Multi-messenger constraints on Abelian-Higgs cosmic string networks

 where the MD era expression of Eq.~\eqref{gamma_ft} is used for $\Delta\rho_h(t)$.
 Again assuming that the decay products from strings are dominated by the SM Higgs, many photons are produced via pion decays originated from the primary decay channel of Higgs: $h\to b\bar{b}$.
 This naturally leads to $f_{\rm em} \sim 1$ and one can derive the constraint for the string tension as

 Here we use only 1 significant digit because of order of magnitude estimate on the additional parameter $f_{\rm em}$.
 Nevertheless, $f_{\rm em} \ll 1$ should be unlikely since photons will also be produced by charged particle interactions that take place in the cosmological plasma~\cite{Bhattacharjee:1999mup}.

 We should note that the both constraints depend on the details of the coupling of the string sector fields and the visible sector, but are in principle calculable once the field theory is specified.
+One can see that for $\bsm^2 \lesssim 10^{-5}$, these constraints become tighter than the Planck CMB upper bound $G\mu \lesssim 10^{-7}$.
 In the following, we will use the constraint from the DGRB~\eqref{const_DGRB} to give a more conservative estimate.